How did St. Therese become known as the "Little Flower"?

 What is meant by her "little way"?

 Therese saw herself as a child of God.
 She liked to keep things simple and focused as a child does.
 Trust, especially trust in God, is a childlike virtue.
 Some spiritualities have stressed complicated practices and extraordinary journeys of the soul as it responds to God's grace and love.
-Therese's spirituality is simple and she calls it her "little way".
-She believed and teaches us that life presents enough challenges and opportunities for grace.
+Therese's spirituality is simple and she calls it her "little way."
+She believed and taught us that life presents enough challenges and opportunities for grace.
 She teaches us that God is everywhere - in every situation and person - and in the ordinary, simple details of life.

 "Everything is grace" is probably the theme song of her spirituality.
-Her "Little Way" teaches us to do the ordinary things of life with extraordinary love.
+Her "little way" teaches us to do the ordinary things of life with extraordinary love.
 A smile, a note of encouragement, a phone call, suffering in silence, always having a positive word, a simple unnoticed task to brighten the life of another, and so many other simple deeds, done with love - these are the examples of her spirituality.
 The smallest action, done with love, is more important than great deeds done for personal glory, gratification or simply out of obedience.
 Therese teaches us that Jesus is everywhere and is the power for love and goodness operating within us.
 Such is the power and presence of grace.
 Therese's life was hidden.
 To many even in the convent, she seemed like such an average, ordinary person.
 Her greatness showed in the constancy of her love for others in the most simple ways.

 Even in prayer, Therese teaches simplicity - talking to God and Jesus in direct, personal and heartfelt ways.
 She did not like long prayers.
 She fell asleep during community prayer.
 She disliked the rosary.
 She prayed from her heart as a child speaks honestly and trustingly to a parent they love.
 God calls us to respond to Divine Love in a childlike relationship of love, trust and bold confidence to "Abba" (which literally means 'Dad'), and by doing the simple things for others, well and with love.

 Therese was faithful to the Gospel of Jesus and the core of his message.
-She invites us to join in her "spiritual childhood" or "little way".
+She invites us to join in her "spiritual childhood" or "little way."
 The power, appeal and simplicity of her message is why our Church declared her a Doctor of the Church in 1997.

 back to top

-What did she mean by her "Shower of Roses"?
+What did she mean by her "shower of roses"?

 Experience has shown that St. Therese's "shower of roses" is both figurative and actual.
 As she was dying in the convent infirmary, Therese could look out and see the rose bushes blossoming.
 She loved roses.
 She had thrown rose petals as a Child before the Blessed Sacrament.
 As she reflected on her quiet, hidden, and gentle life ending, she believed in faith that God had great things in store for her.
 She believed that her mission was only beginning as she entered the fullness of life with God.
 She explained: "After my death, I will let fall a shower of roses.
 I will spend my heaven doing good upon earth.
 I will raise up a mighty host of little saints.
 My mission is to make God loved..."

 Shortly after her death, the rain of roses began.
 Sometimes roses literally appeared, and sometimes just the fragrance of them.
 Cures of painful and fatal diseases and many other miraculous experiences were attributed to her intercession.
 Sometimes people found inner peace and regained an inner warmth of spirit and confidence, by appealing to St. Therese.
 Many miracles and actions of St. Therese do not involve roses.
 More often than not, marvelous things happen in people's lives as they ask for her heavenly intercession.
 The miracles, healings and inner peace come from the trust one places in God, not from any manifestation of roses.
 St. Therese lived in the dark night of the senses and spirit, with little consolation.
 Thus, the friends and followers of St. Therese expect no consolation of sighted roses that their prayers are being answered.
 Her "little way" is about child-like trust and gentle love.
 She is the great apostle of faith in God's love, not simple reliance on physical signs.
 Jesus warned us, and Therese experienced that the desire for signs is a sign of weak faith.
-It is always important to remember that St. Therese did not experience extra-ordinary phenomena in her life.
+It is always important to remember that St. Therese did not experience extraordinary phenomena in her life.
 Her faith was refined and strengthened by God.

 Roses are Therese's signature.
 It is her way of whispering to those who need a sign that she has heard, and God is responding.
 Thousands of people have given witness to the way Therese responds to their petitions and prayers with grace and roses.
 The grace is more important than the roses.
 So many miracles have happened through the intercession of St. Therese without any roses appearing - usually the deep inner peace of accepting God's will and seeing His loving plan and presence is the "rose" experienced.
 Sometimes the lack of a physical "rose signature" is an affirmation of a strong faith.